 This bag is very well thought out.

 A non-wheeled option is great if you need to be careful of weight limits for carry-on baggage.
 The Victorinox Luggage Werks Garment Sleeve is a mere 4.3 lbs., leaving you with enough weight for your actual garments too.
 Which is great if you have an important business trip.

 This garment bag is sleek and streamlined and is easy to carry around for long periods of time.
 It may seem too slim at 24.8 x 21.3 x 2 inches, but it's very well designed and it's possible to fit in all the clothes you need plus miscellaneous travel accessories.
 Just like a Swiss Army Knife!
 (It is Swiss made, after all!)

 Portability is one of the key advantages of this bag.
-There's a removable padded shoulder strap for hands-free travel, the top handle that can be held together with snap closures, and a back strap you can slip onto a telescopic luggage handle.
+There's a removable, padded, adjustable shoulder strap for hands-free travel, the top handle that can be held together with snap closures, and a back strap you can slip onto a telescopic luggage handle.
 This back strap is zippered so you can convert it to a pocket.
 There are so many options, it's hard to keep count.

 The front of the bag has a zippered pocket for smaller and quick items.
 The main compartment for your garments features a hanger clamp and adjustable bar / compression straps to keep your suits in place.